-$$C{k_i}^W = \left(\frac{k_i}{W}\frac{\partial W}{\partial k_i}\right){[S],[P],\dots},$$
+$$C{k_i}^W = \left(\frac{k_i}{W}\frac{\partial W}{\partial k_i}\right){[S],[P],\dots}$$

-For the analysis of nonlinear cycles the new concept of kinetic polynomial was developed [13,14].
+For the analysis of nonlinear cycles the new concept of kinetic polynomial was developed (Lazman and Yablonskii, 1991; Yablonskii et al., 1982).
 It was proven that the stationary state of the single-route reaction mechanism of catalytic reaction can be described by a single polynomial equation for the reaction rate.
-The roots of kinetic polynomial are the values of the reaction rate in the steady state.
-For a system with limiting step the kinetic polynomial can be approximately solved and the reaction rate found in the form of a series in powers of the limiting step constant [15].
+The roots of the kinetic polynomial are the values of the reaction rate in the steady state.
+For a system with limiting step the kinetic polynomial can be approximately solved and the reaction rate found in the form of a series in powers of the limiting-step constant (Lazman and Yablonskii, 1988).

-In our approach, we analyze not only the steady state reaction rates, but also the relaxation dynamics of multiscale systems.
-We focused mostly on the case when all the elementary processes have significantly different time scales.
+In our approach, we analyze not only the steady-state reaction rates, but also the relaxation dynamics of multiscale systems.
+We focused mostly on the case when all the elementary processes have significantly different timescales.
 In this case, we obtain "limit simplification" of the model: all stationary states and relaxation processes could be analyzed "to the very end", by straightforward computations, mostly analytically.
 Chemical kinetics is an inexhaustible source of examples of multiscale systems for analysis.
 It is not surprising that many ideas and methods for such analysis were first invented for chemical systems.

-In Sec.
-2 we analyze a simple example and the source of most generalizations, the catalytic cycle, and demonstrate the main notions on this example.
+In Section 2 we analyze a simple example and the source of most generalizations, the catalytic cycle, and demonstrate the main notions on this example.
 This analysis is quite elementary, but includes many ideas elaborated in full in subsequent sections.

-There exist several estimates for relaxation time in chemical reactions (for example, [16]), but even for the simplest cycle with limitation the main property of relaxation time is not widely known.
+There exist several estimates for relaxation time in chemical reactions (developed, e.g. by Cheresiz and Yablonskii, 1983), but even for the simplest cycle with limitation the main property of relaxation time is not widely known.
 For a simple irreversible catalytic cycle with limiting step the stationary rate is controlled by the smallest constant, but the relaxation time is determined by the second in order constant.
 Hence, if in the stationary rate experiments for that cycle we mostly extract the smallest constant, in relaxation experiments another, the second in order constant will be observed.

-It is also proven that for cycles with well separated constants damped oscillations are impossible, and spectrum of the matrix of kinetic coefficients is real.
-For general reaction networks with well separated constants this property is proven in Sec.
-4.
+It is also proven that for cycles with well-separated constants damped oscillations are impossible, and spectrum of the matrix of kinetic coefficients is real.
+For general reaction networks with well-separated constants this property is proven in Section 4.

 Another general effect observed for a cycle is robustness of stationary rate and relaxation time.
-For multiscale systems with random constants, the standard deviation of constants that determine stationary rate (the smallest constant for a cycle) or relaxation time (the second in order constant) is approximately n times smaller than the standard deviation of the individual constant (where n is the cycle length).
-Here we deal with the so-called "order statistics".
+For multiscale systems with random constants, the standard deviation of constants that determine stationary rate (the smallest constant for a cycle) or relaxation time (the second in order constant) is approximately n times smaller than the standard deviation of the individual constants (where n is the cycle length).
+Here we deal with the so-called order statistics.
 This decrease of the deviation as n^{-1} is much faster than for the standard error summation, where it decreases with increasing n as $n^{-1/2}$.